 How Does a Deductible Work?

-You will learn some insurance companies may offer different extra (or optional) coverages.
+Each auto insurance company will offer different extra (or optional) coverages.
 These are not required.
 Some people like them, some don’t.
 Nor is this an all-inclusive list of optional coverages for your Missouri auto insurance.

 1. Roadside Assistance

 Flat tire, run out of gas, need a jumpstart, or maybe tow.
-If you want coverage for these, this is what you will want.
+If you want assistance for one or all of these instances, you will want Roadside Assistance.

 2. Rental Car Reimbursement

-Let’s be clear, this does not provide coverage if you want to rent an auto for fun or vacation.
+Let’s be clear, this does not provide you a rental car for fun or vacation.
 This coverage will help pay for a rental car if your vehicle is in the shop due to a covered cause of loss.

 3. Full Glass Replacement